urveeshdadhich/JAVA-LAN-File-Sharer/README.md

 *   **Simple GUI:** A clean, responsive graphical user interface built with Java Swing.

-*   **Windows Installer:** A professional installer that handles setup and firewall configuration.
+*   **Windows Installer:** An installer that handles setup and firewall configuration.

 ⚙️ How It Works: The Hybrid Protocol